 News & Events

-Professor Sue Duval, Ph.D. of the Cardiovascular Division and Division of Biostatistics will be honored at the Medical School's Wall of Scholarship induction ceremony October 25, 2018.
+Professor Sue Duval, Ph.D. of the Cardiovascular Division and Division of Biostatistics was honored at the Medical School's Wall of Scholarship induction ceremony October 25, 2018.
 The Wall of Scholarship recognizes faculty authors each time an individual publication reaches 1000 citations.
 Dr. Duval’s 2018 honor is for her paper, “A nonparametric "trim and fill" method of accounting for publication bias in meta‐analysis,” published in the Journal of the American Statistical Association in 2000.
 This will be Dr.

 Chetan Shenoy, MD, has been named a winner of the ASCI's 2018 Young Physician-Scientist Award.
 Dr. Shenoy’s was among 117 nominations submitted for the 2018 Award and reviewed by the ASCI Meeting Committee.
 From these, 35 nominees were selected on the basis of accomplishments to date and the quality of proposed abstracts.